What Does 1 John 1:9 Mean?

-How did John answer all the Gnostic claims?
-Be sure to keep this in context of 1 John 1:1-10
+How did John Answer These Gnostic Claims?
+(Be sure to keep this in context of 1 John 1:1-10)

 If we confess our sins, he is faithful and just to forgive us our sins and purify us from all unrighteousness.
 1 John 1:9

 If the Gnostics would confess, agree, admit, concede, fess, own up to the fact, that they have a sinful nature, what is it that Jesus is faithful to have done for them?
 Forgive them and cleansed them from all unrighteousness.

 So what does 1 John 1:9 mean?
 It is a salvation verse to those who claimed to be without sin.
 That one day if you come to your senses and put your faith in Jesus Christ by faith, you will be born again, become right with God and purified from all unrighteousness.
 You also have been forgiven of all your sins by the blood of Jesus Christ!

 1 John 1:9 is very similar to Romans 10:9 “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.”
 To “declare” in Romans 10:9 or to “confess” in 1 John 1:0 is simply to agree that God’s word is true, and that we need a Savior.